ABOUT ME AND MY THOUGHTS

 I have competed in agility since my first Vall, Jonni.
 I have taken part in Finnish championships, both in team and individual, and lately in World Championships.
 The latter in paragility in which I started competing in 2013.
 In Paragility I have had the greatest success.
 Four times gold in JSP SM, three times silver and twice bronze and once a victory in Open JSP SM.
 My greatest acchievement has been World Championships Silver (PAWC), that was with Ruri in Austria 2015.

-I have trained two dogs through rally-O novice level, one dog to obedience novice class and one of my dogs has passed nose work scent test (eucalyptus).
+I have trained four dogs through rally-O novice level, one dog to obedience novice class and one of my dogs has passed nose work scent test (eucalyptus).
 All of my four Valls have been herding instinct tested, results have been E, 2 x VG and G. Three dogs have undergone bear test and gotten great praise.
-My MMP didi a wolf test.
+My MMP did a wolf test.
 Three dogs have undergone Mh-test, and also four have been character tested.
 Silja has done BPH which is Svenska Kennelklubb's own mental test.
 She passed it with secure to shots.
 She is the first Finnish Vall to do this test.
 Also one has passed the Finnish Kennelclub's official ability test for sheepdog (traditional style).

 My priority is a good mentality of the dog.
 That is my main aim in my breeding.
 Also I want to keep the breed viable.
 To add more genetic variability into the breed.
 I do not like matador breeding.
 For me dogs are companions first, competition partners next.
 The dog comes first!